abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 ## AWS resources

 There are whole host of services provided by AWS, but they generally fall into the following broad categories.
-In this course, we will only cover IAM (security and permission), EC2 (compute service), S3, and EBS (storage), which will be sufficient for you to get started with a data science project in the cloud.
+In this course, we will only cover IAM (security and permission), EC2 (compute service), S3, and EBS (storage), which will be minimum for you to get started with a data science project in the cloud.

 - Compute
 - Storage and Content Delivery